GxG-code/Projects/README.md

-Enjoy exploring some of my everyday projects, demonstrating my skills.
+Enjoy exploring some of my projects, demonstrating my skills.